bumble-tech/appyx/documentation/navigation/concepts/composable-navigation.md

 - `Tiles` illustrates changing the state of children and removing them from the `ParentNode`

 These are just two examples, you're of course not limited to using them.

+## Summary

+A summary of Appyx's approach to structuring applications:

+- Compose your app out of `Nodes` with their own lifecycles and state
+- Navigation is local, composed of individual pieces of `AppyxComponents`
+- Navigation is stateful
+- Navigation is unit-testable
+- Nested navigation and multi-module navigation works as a default
+- You're free to implement your own navigable components by utilising `AppyxComponents`
+- Avoid global navigation concerns, like shared modules needing to know about the application, or the application needing to know about all its possible modules